abelardopardo/ontask_b/docs/Tutorial/index.rst

 The process to create a personalised text is divided into four stages:

 Upload the data
   We will use a :download:`CSV file with the learners data <../Dataset/learner_information.csv>` about several activities in a course.
-In this first stage you will upload the data into a matrix and identify certain special columns (those that provide a unique reference to a learner such as the learner ID)
+In this first stage you will upload the data into a table and identify certain special columns (those that provide a unique reference to a learner such as the learner ID)

-Review the data matrix
+Review the data table
-  In this stage you will explore the values in the matrix.
+  In this stage you will explore the values in the table.

 Create an action
   In this stage you will create an action with various conditions that will be applied to the text of a personalised email message.